 Description

-This must have been a top lit single room pavilion.
-The interior was not seen at resurvey.
-In 1819 the Drawing Room, Dining Room, and the Saloon containing the main staircase were in the central block while the attached pavilions were the Library and Music Room.
+This structure must have functioned as a top-lit single room pavilion.
+The interior was not examined during the resurvey.
+In 1819, the Drawing Room, Dining Room, and Saloon containing the main staircase were located in the central block, while the attached pavilions served as the Library and Music Room.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.